pablo-preciado/demo-vrsr/README.md

 Copy the file ```vars``` to a new file called ```my-vars```, fill this new file with your variable values.
 Note that the file ```my-vars``` will be excluded from git so your secrets won't be exposed.

+Log into your openshift cluster before running the script.

 Now execute the setup-script.sh:

 ```